 This system also applies to restaurant and catering services.
 The country where the services took place charges VAT.
-For services on board of boats, trains and airplanes, though, the country of departure will levy VAT if the international transport remains within EU borders.
+For services on board of boats, trains and airplanes, though, the country of departure levies VAT if the international transport remains within EU borders.

 Rental means of transportation

-VAT on the rental means of transportation is to be filed in the country where the vehicle is delivered.
+You should file VAT on the rental means of transportation in the country where the vehicle is delivered.
 The maximum duration to let means of transportation is 30 days.
 For ships, however, the leasing period reaches up to 90 days.

-The country where an art, culture, sports, science, education and/or pleasure event occurs, will charge VAT for the admission of entrepreneurs.
+The country where an art, culture, sports, science, education and/or pleasure event occurs, charges VAT for the admission of entrepreneurs.
 Services other than granting access, are in line with the general directive.

-For the services an agent or intermediator provides to non-entrepreneurs, VAT compliance takes place in the country where the mediated service is levied.
+For the services an agent or intermediator provides to non-entrepreneurs, VAT compliance takes place in the country that levies the mediated service.
 This directive only applies to mediations on behalf of another person.
 The mediator himself or herself cannot be a party in the settlement.

 Rental means of transportation

-Rental periods that surpass the period of 30 days – 90 days for ships – are met with VAT compliance in the non-entrepreneur’s country of residence.
+As a non-entrepreneur, you have to file VAT on the rent of transportation for periods that surpass the period of 30 days – 90 days for ships – in your country of residence.
 In case of pleasure crafts, the country of disposal is entitled to the tax.